 It’s fairly common for apple tree leaves to turn brown, but it can have many possible causes.
 Some sources say one thing, while others say another.
 So, I wanted to dig a little deeper and find out the most likely reasons why apple tree leaves turn brown.
 Here’s what I found.

-Apple tree leaves usually turn brown from improper watering, weather stress, or a disease called fire blight.
+Apple tree leaves turn brown from improper watering, climate, or a disease called fire blight.
 The easiest way to tell what’s causing the brown leaves is to check if they’re curled or look scorched.
 If they’re just curled, the tree needs water.
 If they’re scorched looking, it’s likely fire blight.

 So, while there are several reasons why apple tree leaves turn brown, how can you tell what’s causing it, and how can it be fixed?

 If your apple tree has brown leaves, watering should be the first thing you check.

 Over and under-watering apple trees are common reasons why they get brown leaves.
 Compared to other causes, watering is also the easiest to test.
 To prevent leaves from turning brown, only water the tree when the first 2-4 inches of soil gets dry and use mulch and compost.